SebasMBK/data_challenge_etl/README.md

 - All endpoints require an authorization header.
 The access token is provided when the login endpoint is used.
   1. Register.
   2. Login.
-  3. Insert the access token in the authorization header.
+  3. Insert the access token in the authorization header of every endpoint that you want to send a request to.
 - The path URL/swagger-ui will show the documentation of the Flask API.